roma1309/clevertec/README.md

 The stack used: Spring boot, jdbcTemplate, spring mvc;

-need to create in PostgreSQL αδ "clevertec"
+need to create in PostgreSQL db "clevertec"

 Get: http://localhost:8080/products